-In accordance with Council policies, statutory requirements, guidance, Codes of Practice and subject to overall budget provision:

-- 1. To carry out the functions, duties and powers of the Council in relation to statutory nuisances, offensive trades, pest control, infectious diseases, food and drugs, poisons, animal health, welfare and safety, environmental protection, pollution control, air quality, smoke-free legislation, health and safety at work, shops, consumer protection, trading standards, housing standards, houses in multiple occupation, the management of on and off street parking, abandoned vehicles and environmental enforcement. - To carry out all licensing, registration and enforcement functions, including determining applications and imposing conditions in connection with scrap yards, hairdressers and barbers, street traders, acupuncturists, tattooists, ear piercers and electrolysists, pet shops, animal boarding establishments, animal trainers and exhibitors, zoos, caravan sites, slaughter houses, riding establishments, dog breeders and dangerous wild animals. - Authority to carry out the all duties of the Council's Chief Inspector of Weights & Measures is delegated to the Regulatory Services Manager (Trading Standards and Licensing). - 4.
-To take direct action to remove unlawful itinerants' encampments from Council-owned and other land in certain circumstances. - 5.
-To authorise all action required to repair and/or improve conditions in private sector housing, to protect the health, safety and welfare of the occupants and persons visiting the premises, to bring long term empty domestic properties back into use and to investigate harassment and illegal eviction of private sector tenants. - 6.
-Except where otherwise specified, authority to exercise all functions, powers and duties includes the authority take appropriate enforcement action, including issuing notices and cautions and, in consultation with the Director of Legal and Democratic Services, bringing proceedings under any appropriate legislation, statutory provisions and by-laws.
+CORPORATE DIRECTOR ECONOMIC GROWTH, ENVIRONMENT AND INFRASTRUCTURE In accordance with Council policies, statutory requirements, guidance, Codes of Practice and subject to overall budget provision, to take necessary and appropriate action in respect of the following: A. ENVIRONMENT Regulatory Services In accordance with Council policies, statutory requirements, guidance, Codes of Practice and subject to overall budget provision: 1.
+To carry out the functions, duties and powers of the Council in relation to statutory nuisances, offensive trades, pest control, infectious diseases, food and drugs, poisons, animal health, welfare and safety, environmental protection, pollution control, air quality, smoke-free legislation, health and safety at work, shops, consumer protection, trading standards, housing standards, houses in multiple occupation, the management of on and off street parking, abandoned vehicles and environmental enforcement.
+2. To carry out all licensing, registration and enforcement functions, including determining applications and imposing conditions in connection with scrap yards, hairdressers and barbers, street traders, acupuncturists, tattooists, ear piercers and electrolysists, pet shops, animal boarding establishments, animal trainers and exhibitors, zoos, caravan sites, slaughter houses, riding establishments, dog breeders and dangerous wild animals.
+Authority to carry out the all duties of the Council's Chief Inspector of Weights &amp; Measures is delegated to the Regulatory Services Manager (Trading Standards and Licensing).
+4. To take direct action to remove unlawful itinerants' encampments from Council-owned and other land in certain circumstances.
+5. To authorise all action required to repair and/or improve conditions in private sector housing, to protect the health, safety and welfare of the occupants and persons visiting the premises, to bring long term empty domestic properties back into use and to investigate harassment and illegal eviction of private sector tenants.
+6. Except where otherwise specified, authority to exercise all functions, powers and duties includes the authority take appropriate enforcement action, including issuing notices and cautions and, in consultation with the Director of Legal and Democratic Services, bringing proceedings under any appropriate legislation, statutory provisions and by-laws.